 - Your level (beginner vs expert)

-Start by joining 2-3 communities from the list above.
-Observe first, engage next.
+2026 Recommendation: Start by joining 2-3 communities from the list above.
+Observe for two weeks, engage for a month, then decide where to invest long-term.

 FAQs About Social Media Forums